treville-sasu/vue-mapx/README.md

  Now we have lighter version with the same awesome Vue integration (and more).

 ## Preview & Demo
-a Demo is avaliable as a package script.
+a demo is avaliable as a package script.
 `yarn preview` or `npx preview`

 content can be adjusted in `demo/index.html`